wachaon/wes/docs/README.en.md

 })
 ```

-This script will sequentially output the visited *URL* to the console. `@wachaon/edge` registers an event for the *URL* and adds data to `res.exports` .
-The *URL* to be registered can be either `String` `RegExp` , and flexible settings can be made.
-By making it event-driven, it is possible to easily switch to manual operation by not setting an event for processing that is difficult to handle with autopilot.
-If you want to stop the script, run `navi.emit('terminate', res)` or manually terminate *Edge* .
-The termination process outputs `res.exports` as a *.json* file as the default value.
-If you want to set the termination process, set `terminate` of `edge(callback, terminate)` . `window` is not a `window` in the browser, but an instance of the *Window* class of *@wachaon/webdriver* .
+This script prints the visited *URL* to the console in sequence. `@wachaon/edge` registers events for *URL* and adds data to `res.exports` .
+The *URL* to be registered can be either `String` `RegExp` , and can be set flexibly.
+By making it event-driven, you can easily switch to manual operation by not setting events for processes that are difficult to handle with autopilot.
+If you want the script to stop, `navi.emit('terminate', res)` or terminate *Edge* manually.
+Finalization outputs `res.exports` as a *.json* file by default.
+If you want to set termination processing, set `terminate` of `edge(callback, terminate)` . `window` is an instance of *@wachaon/webdriver* 's *Window* class, not the browser's `window` .

 ## *@wachaon/webdriver*

-It is a package that sends a request to the *web driver* that operates the browser.
-Built into *@wachaon/edge* .
-Like *@wachaon/edge* , a *web driver* is required for browser operation.
+It will be a package that sends requests to the *web driver* that operates the browser.
+Built in *@wachaon/edge* .
+As with *@wachaon/edge* , a separate *web driver* is required for browser operation.

 ### install

 ```bat
 wes install @wachaon/webdriver --unsafe --bare
 ```

-If you don't have a *Chromium* -based *Microsoft Edge* *web driver* , download it.
+Download the *Chromium* -based *Microsoft Edge* *web driver* if you don't have it.
 Also, if the version of *edge* and the version of *web driver* are different, download the same version of *web driver* .

 ```bat
 wes webdriver --download